chinapedia/wikipedia.abstract.en/Page/Transistor.md

 Field-effect transistor (FET)

-Threshold_formation_nowatermark.gif and its Id-Vg curve.
+and its Id-Vg curve.
 At first, when no gate voltage is applied.
 There is no inversion electron in the channel, the device is OFF.
 As gate voltage increase, inversion electron density in the channel increase, current increase, the device turns on.]]

 The _field-effect transistor_, sometimes called a _unipolar transistor_, uses either electrons (in _n-channel FET_) or holes (in _p-channel FET_) for conduction.
 The four terminals of the FET are named _source_, _gate_, _drain_, and _body_ (_substrate_).
 On most FETs, the body is connected to the source inside the package, and this will be assumed for the following description.